-My country won't protect me - young South Koreans feel let down
+Itaewon crush: How South Korea let down its young people

 - Published

 It is such a small, insignificant space, running perhaps 60 metres down the hill, and narrowing to just three metres wide near the bottom.

 It is too narrow to be lit by the morning sun.
 The alley doesn't even have a name.

 Were it not for the single strip of orange tape, and the two police officers standing guard, you would pass it without a glance.

 On one side is the high, featureless wall of the Hamilton Hotel rising ten storeys.
 On the other, a cluster of small shops.
 A green sign marks "Milano Collection", a fashion store 81-year-old Nam In-seok has run for the past 11 years.

 He witnessed the horrific event on the night of 29 October, when the little alley became a death trap.

 "Already at 19:00 I thought it was too crowded, and I was worried.
 It was very uncomfortable for the people walking, and the entrance to my shop was completely blocked.

-People were lining up for a restaurant, and at the same time more people were trying to come up from the main street.
+"People were lining up for a restaurant, and at the same time more people were trying to come up from the main street.

 "At around 21:50, as I opened the door of my shop, two young women fell in.
 They had no shoes on, and they were covered with dirt and bruises.
 I hugged them to help them calm down.

-I could hear people outside screaming 'help me'.
+"I could hear people outside screaming 'help me'.
 I thought they might be fighting.
 I went outside and saw people piling up on top of each other.

 "People were screaming for help, and I tried to pull them out, but I couldn't.
 All those young people, they couldn't breathe, and they were completely exhausted."